CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 #> 4  2014   214    6.16      6.95
 ```

-So we fit a slope to a four year record, where a linear model makes
+So we basically just fit a slope to a four year record, where a linear
-effectively no sense.
+model effectively no sense.

-We conclude that the full interaction model is problematic.
+We conclude that the full interaction model is problematic, and go on to
+a reduced model that omits the interaction terms.

 ## Model 2: No Interaction

-This model does slight violence to the prior analysis, but is arguably a
-better description of what we know from the available data.
-It avoids
+This model is *also* problematic as there are likely to be differences
+between sites.
+The prior analysis suggests site by year interactions,
+but they can not be interpreted because of the different sampling
-overfitting the short records at two sites.
+histories at each site.
+This model avoids overfitting the short records
+at some sites.
+Our goal is to look for long-terms trends in DO, and that
+question can be examined across all sites.

 ``` r
 if (! file.exists("models/do_gamm_trend_2.rds")) {